wbushey/food/README.md

 Repo Organization
 ================

-Root contains configuration files for bundle and Jekyll, documentation, and helpful scripts.
+Root contains configuration files for webpack, documentation, and helpful scripts.

-Most of the typical Jekyll-related files, including content, layouts, and plugins, are located in the `jekyll` folder.
-Jekyll's build process outputs to the `_site` folder as usual.
+`content` contains markdown files that become content on this site.

+`js` contains all of the repo's client-side and build JavaScript.

 Installing
 ==========

-You'll need a recent version of Ruby installed.
-If you use rbenv, you can run `rbenv install.` You'll also need bundler installed, which you can install via `gem install bundler`.

 You'll need a recent version of npm installed.
 If you use nvm, you can run `nvm install`.